solidjs/solid/CONTRIBUTING.md

 - Advocacy (headed by @hindsight)
 - Translators (headed by @davedbase)

 Most team members are part of the Ecosystem Team or Core Team.
 Entry into these groups is selected by Core Members only.
-We do not accept applications or request for entry.
+We do not accept applications or requests for entry.
 Selections are made ad-hoc according to internal needs.
 Selections are typically announced at Community Meetings which occur quarterly.

 ## Meetings and Schedules

 SolidJS team members organize via Discord chat and audio channels.
 Channels exist to manage these conversations and threads within channels are used to focus on specific topics.
-A number of meetings occur weekly between each group howevere there is no set cadence or recurring schedule.
+A number of meetings occur weekly between each group however there is no set cadence or recurring schedule.
 Typically attendance for team members is requested to maintain membership, however we respect and recognize OSS contributions are typically ad hoc and as can be given by our members and generous donors.

 ## Official Opportunities

-As a growing community, Solid has an on-going need for developers, writers, designers and general though leaders.
+As a growing community, Solid has an on-going need for developers, writers, designers and general thought leaders.
 The following is a list of openings and tasks that Core attempts to maintain often.

 ### Docs Team